horazius77/devblog/src/pages/return-of-static-sites/index.md

 APIs can be consumed either at build time, or at runtime in the browser by client-side JavaScript.
 JavaScript can also be used for dynamic DOM generation or just for enhancing the user experience.

-# Jamstack and CMS `(Work in progress)`
+# Jamstack-based CMS

-One reason is of course the performance and better security of static websites about which has already been sufficiently written about.
+Content Management Systems (CMS) based on the Jamstack are becoming very popular.
-But another reason is the possibility to include the content providing non technical savy user.
+They already outperform traditional CMS like Wordpress, Joomla or TYPO3 in terms of flexibility, performance and security.

-With version control and CI/CD Pipelines Software developers have sophisticated tools and processes for code maintenance and deployments.
+Only in the area of usability for the non technical editor who provides content they still have to catch up.

-These tools were not used by non technical savy people who had to use Content Mangement Systems like Wordpress, Joomla, Drupal or TYPO3 to provide their content.
+With version control and CI/CD Pipelines software developers have sophisticated tools and processes for code maintenance and deployments.

-With easy to use tools and cloud based version control and CI/CD pipelines these users can now benefit from the same processes.
+With **Git-based CMS** these battle-proven tools and processes conquer the world of Content Management Systems.

-## Git based CMS System
+A git-based CMS Solution uses a static site generator like GatsbyJS often together with a template to generate the static webpages, push them to a git repository and automatically deploy them to a CDN by a git based CI/CD pipeline.

-Here is an example stack for a new kind of CMS System:
+This webblog is currently created this way, by using [DevBlog](https://ryanfitzgerald.github.io/devblog/), a blog template based on GatsbyJS and [netlify](https://netlify.com) as a CDN.

--   [DevBlog](https://ryanfitzgerald.github.io/devblog/) is a blog template based on GatsbyJS.
-Create your own branch in GitHub.
+Editors can create new blogposts via [StackEdit](https://stackedit.io/) and only need their own github account to deploy new markdown files as blogposts.
+To be honest, I am the only editor and use Visual Studio Code to provide content.

--   The application can then be hosted at netlify.
-Commits to the master branch will automatically deploy the site.
+The next evolution of Jamstack based CMS are **headless, API-first CMS**.
--   Content providing users can create new blogposts via [StackEdit](https://stackedit.io/).
-They need their own github account and can deploy new markdown files as blogposts to githubb
+These CMS offer a GUI for creating and managing the content.
-    -   You can let the users push directly to master branch, or
+They do not care about the presentation of the content and therefore do not offer a WYSIWYG editor, but offer access to the content data via APIs.
+You can find an overview of headless Content Management Systems on [headlesscms.org](https://headlesscms.org/).

-    -   you can of course use same rules as usual like no pushes to master branch without pull requests.
+The less ideal editing experience for the non-technical user due to the lack of WYSIWIG features leads to the current development in the field of **Jamstack-based CMS with on-page editing**.

-## Headless CMS System `(Work in progress)`
+[TinaCMS](https://tinacms.org) is an open source project which adds editing functionality right into a Gatsby or Next.js site when run in developer mode locally.

-Netlify CMS is a so called headless CMS System.
+[Stackbit Live](https://www.stackbit.com/) is a CMS and SSG agnostic toolset, which also allows on-page editing and previewing of a Jamstack based site.

-> How does it compare to git based CMS System above?
+> 34% of all websites on the internet are run with WordPress.
+Stand out from the crowd with a lightning fast website and go start migrating your website to the Jamstack. :D